riley-mc/Portfolio/README.md

 Things I would want to fix is the top portion with my name and quick description of the page.

+I also want to spend time on adjusting the fonts and sizing to look better with the page layout.

 ## Support and contact details